kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-07-29-leveraging-large-language-models-in-remote-sensing/index.md

 ---

-title: 'Leveraging Large Language Models (LLMs) in Remote Sensing for Land Use/Land Cover (LULC) and Image Classification'
+title: 'Leveraging Large Language Models (LLMs) in Remote Sensing'
 subtitle: ''
 summary: Exploring how LLMs can enhance remote sensing applications like LULC and image classification using Sentinel, Landsat-8, and THEOS imagery.
 authors: